 Young children will start out by learning how to fret notes with the left hand, and how to pluck or strum the strings with their right hand.
 This will allow them to play simple, familiar songs on one string.
 Students will start learning to read music, and eventually learn how to play the common open guitar chords.
 Once students are more familiar with the guitar fretboard, they can start learning barre chords, moveable scales, and be introduced to music theory.
 Advanced students might decide to study classical guitar repertoire, rock or blues solos, or even jazz improvization.

 At Musika, we suggest that adult learners begin their guitar lessons with a clear and achievable goal to work towards.
 For beginners, this might be to learn to play a few of their favorite songs, or maybe to develop their own compositional skills!
 Advanced players may have a specific technique they wish to improve or to take their general playing to the next level.
 Learning to play the guitar can take time, and it may take months before you start to realize your goals.
 With regular lessons and practice, our teachers can ensure you achieve those goals.

 Students can start their guitar lessons as young as 6 years of age.
-A half sized classical guitar will be easier to hold for young students, and nylon strings are softer on the fingers than steel strings.
+We recommend that younger students begin by playing a half size classical guitar with nylon strings, as the smaller guitar and softer strings will be more comfortable to play.
 By the age of 7 or 8, most students are able to start forming chords, and can learn to play and sing along to their favorite songs.
-Often students will progress onto using a full size guitar by the ages of 10-12.
-During these years, students usually develop a taste for rock music and will want to learn the electric guitar.
+Around the ages of 10-12, most students are able to start playing a full sized guitar, and they generally become interested in learning to play rock music on an electric guitar.